Margaret Osborne duPont: Personal life

 Margaret married William duPont, Jr. on November 26, 1947 and later interrupted her career to give birth to a son, William duPont III on July 22, 1952.
 She is one of the few women to win a major title after childbirth.
 DuPont never played the Australian Championships because her husband would not let her.

 She later divorced duPont in 1964 and formed a life partnership with fellow player Margaret Varner Bloss.

-DuPont died on October 24, 2012 while in hospice care in El Paso, Texas at age 94.
+DuPont died on October 24, 2012, while in hospice care in El Paso, Texas, at age 94.

 Awards

 She was inducted into the International Tennis Hall of Fame in 1967.
-The Delaware Sports Museum and Hall of Fame inducted DuPont in 1999.
+The Delaware Sports Hall of Fame inducted DuPont in 1999.
 In 2010, she was inducted into the US Open Court of Champions.